source-repo/use-reactive/README.md

 - 🏗️ **Full TypeScript support** with generics for `IntelliSense` and type checking.
 - 🔄 **Auto-bound methods** on the state object, allowing `this` to be used inside them.
 - 🎯 **One-time initialization function** can be specified in the options argument.
 - 🧮 **Supports computed properties** (via getters).
 - ⚡ **Efficient rendering**: State changes trigger only partial React re-renders.
 - ⏳ **Supports asynchronous methods** seamlessly.
 - 🌳 **Deeply nested reactive objects** are fully supported.
 - 🔁  **Effect handling** similar to `useEffect`, configurable via options.
 - 📡 **Property-level subscriptions** to react to specific state changes.
 - 🕒 **Built-in history management** with undo functionality.
+- 🔒 **Copy-on-write immutability**: When multiple components share the same state object, mutations automatically create isolated copies for each component.
+- 🔄 **Background mutations**: Opt-in to receive mutations from other components sharing the same state via `allowBackgroundMutations` option.

 ## Live preview